Therapy in Central Loughborough (LE11) and online

-I work one to one with people who bring a wide range of concerns to counselling.
-These include, but are not limited to, illness, bereavement, domestic abuse, childhood sexual abuse, anxiety, trauma, addictions, PTSD, difficult or abusive relationships, loneliness, over or under-eating, depression, suicidal thoughts, work, family or study stress.
-I am a member of the BACP and involved in regular CPD.
+Whatever you're feeling, whatever your experience is, it is important.
+I work one to one with people bringing a wide range of concerns to counselling.
+These include, but are not limited to, illness, bereavement, domestic abuse (physical, psychological, emotional, sexual and financial), childhood sexual abuse, OCD, anger, rape, anxiety, trauma, addictions, living with an addicted person, PTSD, divorce and the aftermath, loneliness, over or under-eating, depression, suicidal thoughts, work, family or study worries.

-Give me a call or drop me an email and find out how counselling can help you.
+Email, text or call me to find out how counselling can help you.